Ellpeck/MLEM/Docs/articles/sprite_animations.md

 # Sprite Animations

-The **MLEM** package contains a very simple sprite animation system that features different-length frames as well as animation grouping.
+The **MLEM** package contains a simple sprite animation system that features different-length frames as well as conditioned animations and grouping.

 ## Using animations
 You can create an animation like so: